anichava/Movie-Trailer-Website/README.md

 ## Summary

 When the program is executed, a HTML page opens up.
-The user will see a bunch of movie posters on the screen with the movie tite.
-If the user clicks on any of the poster images, the trailer for the movie will start playing.
+The user will see a bunch of movie posters on the screen with their respective movie titles.
+If a user clicks on any of the poster images, the trailer for that particular movie will start playing.